John George Gough: Miner, builder, preacher, politician

 He died on 15 November 1907, according to newspaper reports at his residence 'Quinburra', Craigie NSW.
 According to his obituary, on 5 November (his 59th birthday) "...whilst engaged at the dredging plant at Craigie, near Bombala - of which he was part-owner and manager - (he) was struck by the nozzle of one of the pipes connected with the dredge.
 He was taken home, and though for some time he suffered a great deal of pain, his suffering gradually eased.
 No fears were entertained of any fatal result, but on Friday night Death came with an awful suddenness."

 Directories from the time indicate that there were two houses in the Craigie area called 'Quinburra'.
 One survives—but not the house in which John Gough lived.
 There are ruins on John Gough's former land, probably of the other 'Quinburra'.

 John Gough was buried in the Methodist section at Delegate cemetery, where his headstone survives.

 Adding that he was respectfully known as 'Jack' Gough to his many friends, the Burrangong Argus obituary commented on his enthusiasm for public matters, his militancy, strong determination, courageous opinions, and skills as a platform speaker, including a 'fine ringing voice' and 'command of emphatic language which he expressed fluently'.
 Obituaries were also carried in the Young Chronicle, and the Grenfell Record.

 A reminiscence written about John George Gough by the Young Chronicle on the occasion of the death of his widow in 1927 recalled that he was known for his jovial disposition, and was rarely seen without a cigar.

-John Gough's story is an inspiring tale of resilience against the odds and of the energetic pioneering spirit which drove colonial Australia's impressive progress.
-It is also a reminder that more Australians than is often supposed have Aboriginal ancestry and that indigenous Australians can claim more credit than has been customary for Australia's development into one of the world's most successful societies, including through their part in the foundation of one of Australia's great political parties.